0xPr0f/fraction-contracts/README.md

 This is the contracts that governs all fractions logic, this contracts include the wrapping of erc20(stables) mechanism, the staking of wrapped erc20(stables), Fraction bounded NFTs (soul bounded) to increase rewards earned by verification, The in-built ability to perform flash loan(flash-mint) (havent test lol)

-### Deployed on Mumbai : All contracts should be verified to see the code
+### Deployed on Mumbai : most contracts should be verified to see the code

 #### Fraction Token : [FRACT](https://mumbai.polygonscan.com/address/0x953f88014255241332d8841c34921572db112d65)